slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 # Courtesy Notices

-* [Brackets Vim](https://github.com/megalord/brackets-vim) - The VIM splitview doesn't work and you referenced the work in progress.
+* [Brackets Vim](https://github.com/megalord/brackets-vim) - The VIM splitview but referenced the ongoing SplitView work in core.
 Please let us know how it works for you.
-We tried your extension but the command `:vsp` throws an rte in both master without SplitView and this branch.
-Otherwise it appeared that VIM worked normally.
+We tried your extension but the command `:vsp` throws an RTE in both master without SplitView and this branch.
+Otherwise it appeared that VIM commands worked normally in the SplitView branch.